azarboon/cheat-sheet-aws/README.md

   1. Cached: Primary data stored on s3, frequently access data cached locally
   2. Stored: Primary data stored locally, low-latency access to entire dataset, async backup to AWS.

-S3 exposes data through a RESTfull Internet API that can be accessed anywhere.
+S3 exposes data through a RESTfull API that can be accessed anywhere.
 It's not a file storage service and can't be natively mounted on EC2 instances.

 S3 is the cheapest storage solution (after Glacier).
 EFS costs 3x more than EBS per GB, but you pay for what you use and it can be used by multiple instances at a time.
 Whereas in EBS you pay for provisioned capacity (even if you don't use it) and a volume can be accessed only by an instance at a time.
 Meawhile, EFS costs way less than FSx Lustre.